-- Alpha-glucosidase deficiency - Klippel-Trenaunay-Weber Syndrome - Kawasaki disease - Glucocorticoid-remediable aldosteronism (GRA)25 - CTA Head (CPT[®] 70496) to confirm questionable or equivocal findings on an initial MRA Head. - For suspected or confirmed cerebral aneurysm, ruptured or unruptured, for initial evaluation, treatment, intervention or follow up, 3D rendering (CPT[®] 76377) with cervicocerebral angiography/arteriography and/or cerebral angiography.22 (See General Guidelines Other Imaging Situations (HD-1.7)) - Follow up of known cerebral aneurysm: - The optimal interval and duration for radiologic follow-up has not been determined.
-Radiographic follow-up with MRA Head (CPT[®] 70544, CPT[®] 70545, or CPT[®] 70546) or CTA (CPT[®] 70496) for unruptured or treated intracranial aneurysm upon request by the neurosurgeon or team managing the intracranial aneurysm.22 - MRI Brain without contrast (CPT[®] 70551) or with and without (CPT[®] 70553) in the following scenarios: - If there are new signs, symptoms or clinical findings - To evaluate and treat a giant aneurysm (>2.5 cm) - Posterior fossa aneurysms - Thrombosed or partially thrombosed aneurysms - To evaluate the relationship of the aneurysm to the dura - To evaluate for the presence of calcification - Other surveillance criteria as per the neurosurgeon or team managing the aneurysm repair - Head imaging (CT Head or MRI Brain contrast as requested) to assess for subacute complications, (i.e. vasospasm, delayed cerebral ischemia and hydrocephalus), beginning days to weeks arising from a subarachnoid hemorrhage and aneurysm treatment upon request from the neurosurgeon and team managing the episode. - MRI Spinal (Cervical, Thoracic, Lumbar (without and with contrast) [CPT[®] 72156, CPT[®] 72157, CPT[®] 72158]) is indicated to evaluate individuals with SAH and negative studies for brain aneurysm in whom spinal abnormalities (i.e. AVM) may be suspected as the cause of hemorrhage. - MRA Neck (CPT[®] 70547, CPT[®] 70548, or CPT[®] 70549) or CTA Neck (CPT[®] 70498) are not supported for screening and for follow-up on surgically treated cerebral aneurysms, except if they are located in the vertebral-basilar system. - Initial catheter arteriography can be negative in 10%-20% of cases of subarachnoid hemorrhage (SAH).
-CTA Head (CPT[®] 70496) and/or MRA Head (CPT[®] 70544, CPT[®] 70545, or CPT[®] 70546) if these had not been initially performed.
-If initial catheter angiography is negative, repeat imaging is indicated.22
+Disorders and Indications (Any of the following) Supported Imaging For suspected or confirmed cerebral aneurysm, ruptured or unruptured, for initial evaluation, treatment, intervention or follow up OR If initial catheter angiography is negative, repeat imaging is indicated.
+22 3D Rendering (CPT [®] 76377 or CPT [®] 76376) with cervicocerebral angiography/arteriography and/ or cerebral angiography 22 (See General Guidelines-Other Imaging Situations (HD-1.7)) Follow up of known cerebral aneurysm: The optimal interval and duration for radiologic follow-up has not been determined.
+Radiographic follow-up for unruptured or treated intracranial aneurysms upon request by the neurosurgeon or team managing the intracranial aneurysm.
+22 CTA Head (CPT[®] 70496) OR MRA Head (CPT[®] 70544, CPT[®] 70545, CPT[®] 70546) AND/OR MRI Brain without contrast (CPT[®] 70551) or MRI Brain without and with contrast (CPT[®] 70553) Additional physical characteristics of a known aneurysm: To evaluate and treat a giant aneurysm (>2.5 cm) Posterior fossa aneurysms Thrombosed or partially thrombosed aneurysms To evaluate the relationship of the aneurysm to the dura To evaluate for the presence of calcification Other surveillance criteria as per the neurosurgeon or team managing the aneurysm repair MRI Brain without contrast (CPT [®] 70551) or MRI Brain without and with contrast (CPT [®] 70553) Follow up of cerebral aneurysm located in the vertebro-basilar circulation OR MRA Neck (CPT [®] 70547, CPT [®] 70548, or CPT [®] 70549) OR CTA Neck (CPT [®] 70498) If intracranial etiology of SAH has not been found

+Disorders and Indications (Any of the following) Supported Imaging Subacute complications (i.e. vasospasm, delayed cerebral ischemia, and hydrocephalus), beginning days to weeks, arising from a subarachnoid hemorrhage and/or aneurysm treatment, upon request from the neurosurgeon and/or team managing the episode CT Head OR MRI Brain contrast as requested To evaluate individuals with SAH and negative studies for brain aneurysm in whom spinal abnormalities (i.e. AVM) may be suspected as the cause of hemorrhage MRI Spine (Cervical without and with contrast CPT [®] 72156, AND / OR Thoracic without and with contrast CPT [®] 72157, AND/OR Lumbar without and with contrast CPT [®] 72158) Catheter angiogram negative in SAH patient with remaining suspicion for cerebral aneurysm and these studies have not yet been performed CTA Head (CPT[®] 70496) AND/ OR MRA Head (CPT[®] 70544, CPT[®] 70545, or CPT[®] 70546)

-- If an intracranial etiology for SAH has not been found, CTA (CPT[®] 70498) or MRA Neck (CPT[®] 70547, CPT[®] 70548, or CPT[®] 70549) to evaluate for less common causes of SAH. - High risk scenarios for vascular dissection include, but are not limited to: Fibromuscular dysplasia (FMD), Marfan Disease, MVA with whiplash, and chiropractic manipulation. - MRA Neck (CPT[®] 70547, CPT[®] 70548, or CPT[®] 70549) or CTA Neck (CPT[®] 70498) if arterial dissection is suspected, or known and re-evaluation is needed (as directed by neurologist or neurosurgeon or any provider in consultation with a neurologist or neurosurgeon) - MRA Head (CPT[®] 70544, CPT[®] 70545, or CPT[®] 70546) or CTA Head (CPT[®] 70496, CPT[®] 70498) if arterial dissection is suspected, or known and re-evaluation is needed (as directed by neurologist or neurosurgeon or any provider in consultation with a neurologist or neurosurgeon) - Other indications for headaches require additional information.
-See Stroke/ TIA (HD-21.1), Sudden Onset of Headache (HD-11.3), New Headache Onset Older than Age 50 (HD-11.7), Abnormal Blood Clotting (HD-11.9), Pregnancy (HD-11.10), Physical Exertion (HD-11.11), and Systemic Infections (HD-11.13)
+- High risk scenarios for vascular dissection include, but are not limited to: Fibromuscular dysplasia (FMD), Marfan Disease, MVA with whiplash, and chiropractic manipulation. - MRA Neck (CPT[®] 70547, CPT[®] 70548, or CPT[®] 70549) or CTA Neck (CPT[®] 70498) if arterial dissection is suspected, or known and re-evaluation is needed (as directed by neurologist or neurosurgeon or any provider in consultation with a neurologist or neurosurgeon) - MRA Head (CPT[®] 70544, CPT[®] 70545, or CPT[®] 70546) or CTA Head (CPT[®] 70496, CPT[®] 70498) if arterial dissection is suspected, or known and re-evaluation is needed (as directed by neurologist or neurosurgeon or any provider in consultation with a neurologist or neurosurgeon) - Other vascular imaging indications for headaches require additional information.
+See Stroke/TIA (HD-21.1), Sudden Onset of Headache (HD-11.3), New Headache Onset Older than Age 50 (HD-11.7), Abnormal Blood Clotting (HD-11.9), Pregnancy (HD-11.10), Physical Exertion (HD-11.11), and Systemic Infections (HD-11.13)